dnmfarrell/berrybrew/README.md

     config         Add berrybrew to your PATH
-    exec *         Run a command for every installed Strawberry Perl fetch          Update the list of Strawberry Perl instances available install        Download, extract and install a Strawberry Perl modules *      Export and import a module list from one Perl to install on another off            Disable berrybrew perls (use 'switch' to re-enable)
+    exec *         Run a command for every installed Strawberry Perl fetch          Update the list of Strawberry Perl instances available info           Retrieve details about the berrybrew installation itself install        Download, extract and install a Strawberry Perl modules *      Export and import a module list from one Perl to install on another off            Disable berrybrew perls (use 'switch' to re-enable)